 The statute of limitations is a timeframe in which victims should file a claim.
 According to South Carolina Code of Laws §15-3-530, an injured individual has three years from the date of the incident that resulted in their injury to take legal action.
 While there are a few exceptions to this statute, it is advised that claimants file a claim within this time to try and ensure their case is heard.
 If someone fails to meet this statute, a defendant may make a motion for a dismissal of their claim.
-To avoid this, a dedicated Mount Pleasant car accident lawyer could work tirelessly to file a claim that meets the statute of limitations.
+To avoid this, a dedicated Mount Pleasant lawyer could work tirelessly to file a car crash claim that meets the statute of limitations.

 Potential Damages to Recover in a Car Wreck

 The effects of a car wreck can be serious and long-lasting.
 Injuries can range from mild to severe – or even fatal – and may require immediate medical attention, along with chiropractic or physical therapy later on.
 Some of these injuries include severe cuts and scrapes, concussions, broken bones, and sprains or strains.